 While CFED provides information, technical assistance and other resources to IDA programs, we are unable to provide grants.

+Can IDA programs help people with unearned income, e.g. disability, SSI, or SSDI?
 Many IDA funding sources, including the federal Assets for Independence program, require that deposits to IDAs be made from earned income.
 Because benefits such as disability, SSI and SSDI are not considered earned income, the accountholder would have to have an alternative income source in order to contribute to the IDA.
-Under normal circumstances, an individual can only earn $85 on SSI without affecting his or her benefit level, except when enrolled in a federally funded IDA.
-This means that people with an IDA can earn more money than those without.

 Another important consideration is the asset limit set by the SSI program.
 If an IDA program receives federal funding for IDAs (e.g., AFIA or TANF), then the asset limits of $2,000 ($3,000 per couple) do not apply.
 Otherwise, all funds in an IDA (including the match) will count toward the $2,000 limit.
 When opening an IDA for a person receiving SSI, it is very important, especially if this is the accountholder's only income, that the rules be followed; otherwise, they could lose benefits.

 The IDA Program Directory offers contact information for hundreds of IDA providers across the country.
 In addition, the federal Office of Community Services offers a directory of more than 200 organizations across the nation that run IDA programs.
 Visit www.acf.hhs.gov/programs/ocs/afi/states.html to view a list of programs by firstname.lastname@example.org.
 We will update your information promptly.

 Visit our IDAnetwork listserv page for instructions.
 If you need additional assistance, contact CFED at email@example.com.